Are you wondering how to rank your website in the top positions on Google? If so, then you must have come across the term “domain authority”.

-Another way of looking at domain authority definition is that it shows the relevance of your site with respect to your industry or a specific topic.
-And you can see the strength or authority of your domain in terms of rankings.
+Another way of looking at domain authority is that it shows the relevance of your site with respect to your industry or a specific topic.
+So, it’s a measure of the strength or authority of your domain in terms of rankings.

 But don’t confuse domain authority and page authority, as there’s a slight difference between the two.

-Domain authority tells your entire domains (and subdomains) ranking strength.
+Domain authority shows your entire domain’s (and subdomain’s) ranking strength.
 While page authority looks at the ranking ability of individual pages.